Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid

 The higher-order TDM derived in section \ref{sec 2} gives rise to a new challenge.
 Since the TDM in Eq. \eqref{eq 11} comprises terms that are proportional to $\delta_+^2$, $\delta_+ \mathbf{y}_-$ and $\mathbf{y}_-\cdot\mathbf{y}_-$, a closed-form analytical matrix transformation between $\mathbf{y}_-$ and $\mathbf{y}_+$ is not possible.
 This is because the perturbation state $\mathbf{y}_-$ cannot be factored out easily, like for the case of a linearized saltation matrix in Eq. \eqref{eq 19}.
 A matrix transformation between $\mathbf{y}_-$ and $\mathbf{y}_+$ (like the first-order saltation matrix) is necessary to conduct stability analysis from monodromy matrices.
 To circumvent this issue, a method to numerically obtain a saltation matrix that comprises higher-order correction terms to the TDM is described below.

-For a $n^{th}$ order dynamical system $\vec{x} \in \mathbb{R}^n$, the variational equation, whose evolution is governed by terms in the Jacobian (see Eq. \eqref{eq 1}), is numerically integrated.
-The initial conditions are chosen along $n$ orthogonal vectors and the perturbations are represented by $\vec{y}_i$.
-These vectors are expressed in the form of a matrix as in Eq. (\ref{eq 27}).
+For an $n^{th}$ order dynamical system $\mathbf{x} \in \mathbb{R}^n$, the variational equation whose evolution is governed by the Jacobian matrix (Eq. \eqref{eq 2}), is numerically integrated.
+The initial perturbed vectors are chosen along $n$ orthogonal directions, and the perturbation vectors are represented by $\mathbf{y}_i$.
+These vectors are expressed as a matrix as in Eq. (\ref{eq 27}).